 Best overall Cat litter for Odor Control

 Out of all the cat litters we reviewed, we thought that Dr. Elsey’s Premium Clumping Cat Litter was the overall best.
-This litter’s excellent performance in terms of odor and dust control, combined with its affordable price make it a great example of having the cake and eating it too.
+This litter’s excellent performance in terms of masking odor and controlling dust, combined with its affordable price make it a great example of having the cake and eating it too.
 Talking about cake, the cherry on top is that this product is 100% natural.

 We hope you enjoyed this review.
 Feel free to reach out with comments about your experience with any of these or other cat litters.